by Eric B. Hare

 with the other

 group.
+It was

-One evening
+that.
+One

-to me, "Oh Mr.
+said to me, “O

-play your
+you play your

 trumpet for us?”

-I asked, "What
+I asked, ’What

 shall I play?”